I created this virtual autobiography as a way to stand out and express myself.

 Over the following months, I dedicated myself to creating what would become the largest and most ambitious project of my life so far.

-I do have pictures, but fair warning, this was before I developed a passion for design.
+I do have pictures, but fair warning, this was before I cared about proper design.

 I hope you enjoyed it and got to know me a little better.